fischuu/Pipeline-Holoruminant-Meta/README.md

 (Red marked rules have currently still unsolved issues)

 # Requirements
-The pipeline requires version 8 or later (Snakemake > 8.x)
+The pipeline requires version 8 or later (Snakemake > 8.4.9).
+Further, it is currently tested with the slurm executor and as such this one is also required to be installed.

 Supports:
 SLURM executor / local execution